Skip to main content

 NVMe-oF host configuration for RHEL 9.1 with ONTAP

 NVMe over Fabrics or NVMe-oF (including NVMe/FC and NVMe/TCP) is supported with RHEL 9.1 with Asymmetric Namespace Access (ANA) that is required for surviving storage failovers (SFOs) on the ONTAP array.
 ANA is the asymmetric logical unit access (ALUA) equivalent in the NVMe-oF environment, and is currently implemented with in-kernel NVMe Multipath.
-This document contains the details for enabling NVMe-oF with in-kernel NVMe Multipath using ANA on RHEL 9.1 and ONTAP as the target.
+Using this procedure, you can enable NVMe-oF with in-kernel NVMe Multipath using ANA on RHEL 9.1 and ONTAP as the target.

 The following support is available for the NVMe-oF host configuration for RHEL 9.1 with ONTAP: